Skip to main content

 Endotoxin Testing

-For any peptide intended for in vivo use (animal studies, cell culture, or eventual human administration), endotoxin testing is critical.
-Bacterial endotoxins are lipopolysaccharide molecules from Gram-negative bacteria that can cause severe inflammatory responses.
+For research peptides used in in vivo studies and cell culture applications, endotoxin testing is critical.
+Bacterial endotoxins are lipopolysaccharide molecules from Gram-negative bacteria that can cause severe inflammatory responses and confound experimental results.

-Method: Limulus Amebocyte Lysate (LAL) assay per USP <85>, using kinetic turbidimetric or chromogenic methods for quantitative determination.
+Method: Limulus Amebocyte Lysate (LAL) assay per USP <85>, using kinetic chromogenic methods for quantitative determination.

 What to look for: Results are reported in Endotoxin Units per milligram (EU/mg).
-For research-use peptides intended for in vivo studies, a common specification is <1 EU/mg, though specific limits depend on the route of administration and dosing.
+For research-use peptides, a common specification is <1 EU/mg, though specific limits depend on the study design and application.

 Why it matters: Endotoxin contamination is one of the most common causes of unexpected inflammation and immune activation in animal studies.
 Testing ensures that observed biological effects are due to the peptide itself, not endotoxin contamination.